charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-addons.md

 #### 2. Kubernetes Metrics Server
-The Kubernetes Metrics server is described by the upstream docs:

-*** "Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
- Metrics Server collects resource metrics from Kubelets and exposes them in the Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
-Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines."***
+The Kubernetes Metrics Server collects resource metrics from Kubelets and exposes them in the Kubernetes apiserver through Metrics API for use by the Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
+The  Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.

 Since version 1.24, the `metrics-server` can be deployed into the cluster just like any other kubernetes application.